behaviour therapy explained: key approaches & benefits

 Exploring Popular Behavioural Therapy Approaches

 While the foundational principles are key, several popular, integrated approaches have become go-to treatments in modern mental health care.
-These therapies combine various behavioral therapy techniques to address complex psychological issues comprehensively.
+These therapies combine various behavioural therapy techniques to address complex psychological issues comprehensively.
 They are widely used and have a strong evidence base supporting their effectiveness.

 Cognitive Behavioural Therapy (CBT)